 As a co – star with Stockard Channing in “The Lady and the Clarinet”, he also performed the entire musical score for the play unaccompanied.

-Today David Singer serves on the Music Advisory Board of Young Musicians Foundation, an organization dedicated to helping many of the most accomplished young musicians in Southern California, ages 10 – 26, thrive through creating performance opportunities and scholarships.
-Mr. Singer also coaches and conducts the woodwind section of the top ensemble, the “Debut” Orchestra, giving the musicians – many of whom attend the leading schools in So.
-Cal. including the Colburn School and U.S.C., his insights on how to more successfully interpret the music.
-Mr. Singer prepares the musicians for their full orchestral rehearsals with their regular conductor.
+Today David Singer serves on the Music Advisory Board of Young Musicians Foundation of Los Angeles, an organization dedicated to helping many of the most accomplished young musicians in Southern California, ages 10 – 26, thrive through creating performance opportunities and scholarships.
+Mr. Singer has coached and conducted the woodwind section of the top ensemble, the “Debut” Orchestra, giving the musicians – many of whom attend the leading schools in So.
+Cal. including the Colburn School and U.S.C. – his insights on how to more successfully interpret the music.
+Mr. Singer has prepared the musicians for their full orchestral rehearsals with their regular conductor.

 Click here to view David’s resume.